Supreme Court Rules Table of Contents

 (a) The committee on judicial conduct shall consist of eleven members and eleven alternate members.
 Alternate members may participate in committee proceedings only as specifically provided in this rule.

-(1) One member and one alternate member who shall each be an active or retired justice of the superior court; one member and one alternate member who shall each be an active or retired district court judge; and one member and one alternate member who shall each be an active or retired probate court judge, all of whom shall be appointed by the supreme court.
+(1) One member and one alternate member who shall each be an active or retired justice of the superior court; and two members and two alternate members who shall be active or retired circuit court judges, all of whom shall be appointed by the supreme court.

 (2) One member and one alternate member who shall each be an active or retired clerk of court and who shall be appointed by the supreme court.